maimbeeb/Cook-Book/README.md

 # Mariam'S Munch – Third milestone project

-	Mariam'S Munch as the name reflects is a cooking website that is designed for people who love cooking and would like to share their experience of cooking in the form of cooking recipes to all the food lovers of the world.
+	Mariam'S Munch as the name reflects is a cooking website that is designed for people who love cooking and would like to share their experience of cooking in the form of cooking recipes to the world.
-	Food Lovers and chef can stay connected to the website by contributing, accessing, storing, editing and deleting their cooking experience online anytime they want, the cooking recipes to the database.
-	This website has provision to add more functionalities along the way to provide better experience to the Users.
+	Food Lovers and chef can stay connected to the website by contributing, accessing, storing, editing and deleting their cooking experience online anytime they want.
+This website has provision to add more functionalities to provide better experience to the Users.

 	So now on No need to buy any more magazines or cook books!.
-This website provide enormous options, so Food lovers don't have to eat brocolli and boiled chickcen every day.
+This website provide enormous options, so Food lovers don't have to eat brocolli or boiled chicken every day.
 	If you have an awesome recipe you want to share?
-Please dont hesitate to add it to the repository! you can share as many recipes with the world as you please.
+Please dont hesitate to add it to the repository!
-	If you want to explore a classic dish with a twist or something never seen before, Just click a search button in the website.
+	If you want to explore a classic dish, Just click a search button in the website.

 UX